Photo: Tracy Moore via Instagram

 From a political standpoint, I have to be careful.
 I got blowback on a Black Lives Matter post—I posted a picture of a mom holding her son and on the back of his shirt it said "don't shoot," and people were like, “How dare you?
 As a talk show host, how dare you?”
 How dare I?
 I’m a black mother.
 I am devastated and worried about my children—how dare I?
 How dare you tell me I can’t speak on this?
 People generally want happy, light Tracy.
 Don’t think too much, don’t get too political, don’t get divisive.
 I’ve noticed that.

+You know your limits around revealing too much about your kids, balance in terms of your brand, but you do feel any outside pressure?
 No. When you work for a network or a company, you’re an employee, but I feel like with my social media, I get to drive the bus.
 And I like that.
 And I’m not putting out anything that’s not really happening.
 I would never do that.
 But I decide what story I want to tell week to week, which part of my life I feel like sharing on any given day.
 I love that.
 It’s like my blog.
 There are people who vomit it all out there regardless of what’s happening, and I would be so regretful if I did that.

+Do you have any regrets about any posts?
+Have you ever deleted anything?
 I’ve never deleted anything.
 But I think it’s because I walk a very tight balance between trying to protect their interests and trying to show our life.
 It’s a little bit of both.

+How does your husband Lio feel about it all?
 He’s gone through his own evolution.
 In the beginning he just thought social media was frivolous.
 Now he understands it as a brand builder.
 He’s not as comfortable with it as I am, but he definitely understands it and supports it.
 Though I won’t do Instagram stories at home—I keep them to events and work.
 I think he finds comfort in the curation element of Instagram, but with Insta stories it could be me and the kids at dinnertime, and he’s not OK with that.
 That’s fair.
 Sometimes I ask him if I should post a certain picture, and he’ll choose one he likes better.
 Every once in awhile, he’ll tell me he doesn’t like my Outfit of the Day!
 He’s usually my gut check for me—if I’m not sure about posting something, I’ll run it by him.